Skip to main content

 How Toxins Target Female Fertility

 Female fertility is cyclical and exquisitely sensitive to hormonal fluctuations.
 The precise, rhythmic dance of estrogen and progesterone orchestrated by the HPG axis is responsible for maturing an egg, preparing the uterus for implantation, and sustaining a pregnancy.
-EDCs that mimic estrogen, like and certain phytoestrogens from soy in high quantities, can create a state of hormonal confusion.
+EDCs that mimic estrogen, like BPA and certain phytoestrogens from soy in high quantities, can create a state of hormonal confusion.

 This can disrupt or prevent ovulation, the monthly release of an egg, leading to irregular or absent menstrual cycles.
 Without ovulation, conception is impossible.

-The health of the ovaries and the eggs they contain is also at risk.
-A woman is born with all the eggs she will ever have, and these developing follicles are vulnerable to toxic exposures throughout her life.
 In-utero or early life exposure to certain chemicals can impact the initial development of the ovaries and the quality of the egg reserve.
 Later in life, exposures can accelerate the depletion of this reserve or damage the eggs themselves.

-Some toxins are associated with conditions like Polycystic Ovary Syndrome (PCOS) and endometriosis, both of which are significant contributors to and are characterized by hormonal dysregulation and inflammation.
+Some toxins are associated with conditions like Polycystic Ovary Syndrome (PCOS) and endometriosis, both of which are significant contributors to female infertility and are characterized by hormonal dysregulation and inflammation.
 Furthermore, just as in men, oxidative stress can damage the egg’s DNA, compromising its ability to develop into a healthy embryo after fertilization.
 The disruption targets the hormonal rhythm, the ovarian environment, and the viability of the eggs themselves, creating a challenging landscape for conception and pregnancy.

 Intermediate